The Minor in Food Science & Management strives to promote active learning and develop students’ understanding of this particular field.

 The Minor in Food Science & Management aims to:

-- produce competent graduates who demonstrate a general knowledge of business, franchise, food science, food safety, and quality assurance systems,
+- produce competent graduates who demonstrate a general knowledge of business, concept development, food science, food safety and management, and quality assurance systems,

-- produce graduates who are able to incorporate evidence-based knowledge to formulate possible solutions to emerging food problems, and
+- produce graduates who are able to incorporate evidence-based knowledge to formulate possible solutions to emerging food-related problems, and

 - produce competent graduates with inter-professional competencies engaged in the improvement of human well-being by providing safe and wholesome food products.